 Does SEO By Itself Still Work?

-The integrated SEO strategy of 2014 requires a renewed emphasis on brand and audience.
+This integrated SEO strategy requires a renewed emphasis on brand and audience.
 This DOES NOT mean that rankings are NO longer important.
 However, it does imply that priorities need to shift to remain competitive in the current SEO landscape.

 Inserting Your Small Business Brand into SEO

 Today’s top ranking sites have focused on audience optimization, the idea that the attraction of citations, social shares, and backlinks stems from an intimate understanding of what the audience is looking for.
-Content marketing is the activity that feeds an eager audience high-quality materials, which is why 93% of marketers plan to use content marketing in 2014.
+Content marketing is the activity that feeds an eager audience with high-quality materials, which is why 93% of marketers plan to use content marketing.